billyjitsu/expir3/README.md

 Upon approving and submitting the beneficiary, you must `check in yearly` to keep the assets in current wallet or the Chainling Automation will execute the transaction

+When you set the beneficiary, an NFT with the details is sent the wallet address letting them know about the details.
+When the contract executes or the beneficiary is removed the NFT will be burned.

-You can remove all beneficiaries with the `remove beneficiaries` button that will clear out all beneficiaries and execution data.
+You can remove all beneficiaries with the `remove beneficiaries` button that will clear out beneficiaries and execution data.

-## Issues
+## To Work on

-Currently working on being to remove indivial beneficiaries

-Drop down options for existing tokens in wallet
+Drop down options for existing tokens in wallet (Pull wallet assets) Give a grace period before execution
+Send a reminder to email/calendar when check in date is coming up